Coronavirus: Information for lecturers

 - Visit our service page for a quick start into e-learning.

-- Written examinations without the need to be present at the university: Guidelines for conducting take-home exams (in German only)
+- Written examinations without the need to be present at the university (summer semester 2020): Guidelines for conducting take-home exams (in German only)

 - Using the registration and e-mail function in LSF in order to comply with the German Copyright Act (UrhG) in digital teaching.
 Please find instructions on the required process here (in German only)